 3. When You’re Broke, Be Honest

-Be honest with yourself, write down why you end up with pennies a few days after the paycheck and what you could’ve done differently.
+Be honest with yourself: find out why you ended up with little money soon after payday and what you could’ve done differently.

 4. When You’re Broke, Be Excited

 Take this opportunity to review your values.
 You might realise that material possessions were so not worth it, after all.